 Following Remuage and Dégorgement each bottle is given the addition of liqueur-de-dosage, a mixture of wine and fine sugar cane.
 Each Champagne’s liqueur-de-dosage is a sacred recipe and closely guarded secret often passed down from generation to generation.
 Our unique aged liqueur-de-dosage is precisely what gives Angel Champagne its superb taste and in fact, it’s very soul.

-Finally, Angel’s skilled artisans apply the final touches, with each precious bottle delicately hand finished.
-A special black matt paint, gently cloaks our Non-Vintage Brut Champagne and a warm tactile white matt coats each bottle of our Rosé.
+Finally, Angel’s skilled artisans apply the finishing touches, with each precious bottle delicately hand-finished.
+A special black matt paint gently cloaks our Non-Vintage Brut Champagne and a warm tactile white matt, coats each bottle of our Rosé.
 Finally, a more traditional dark green glass encases and encapsulates our most precious Vintage Champagne’s.

 There can never be any mistaking the undeniably distinctive aesthetic of each and every bottle of Angel Champagne.